shafayat1004/Draw-IO-MCP-CSharp-Server/ideas-to-draw-from-not-blindly-follow/README.md

 ## MCP Integration

-The MCP Draw.io Server implements the Model Context Protocol, a standardized way for AI models to interact with external tools and data sources.
+The MCP drawio Server implements the Model Context Protocol, a standardized way for AI models to interact with external tools and data sources.
 As an MCP server, it allows AI assistants to:

 1. Discover available diagram resources (`diagram://` resources)
 2. Create and modify diagram files through standardized tools